20excal07/WidescreenCropZoom/README.md

 ```
   - Right-click the newly created shortcut > Properties > Advanced > check **"Run As Administrator"** (needed to temporarily lock the mouse to the center and configure the Magnifier through its registry)

 You should edit the script so that it launches your game instead.
-Read the provided comments in the script file for instructions.
+Read the provided comments in the script file for additional instructions.